Ken Morris, Cooking for Comfort: The doctor will teach you to cook now

 With little money to spend and no history of writing books, she had to find a stylist and photographer willing to take a chance on her.
 Luckily, she had met a fellow culinary student at San Francisco Cooking School, Haley Hazell, who wanted to be a food stylist, but she needed experience.

 Haley introduced her to a photographer, Michelle K. Min, who had never shot for a book before but was eager to break into the food publishing world.
 Linda started the project in 2018 and wrote the book in 2019.
-Their collaboration paid off when "Spicebox Kitchen" was published in March 2021 but they had the bad luck to have to promote it during the pandemic, which required Linda attending almost all virtual events.
+Their collaboration paid off when "Spicebox Kitchen" was published in March 2021, but they had the bad luck to have to promote it during the pandemic, which required Shiue to attend almost all virtual events.

+With the name “Spicebox Kitchen” as the book’s title and “Vegetable-Forward” in the subtitle, it’s clear how the doctor will make your meals tasty and healthy.

+In fact, after the introduction, in which she tells a little of her story of embracing plant-forward cooking (she does use seafood, eggs and dairy when needed in a recipe) she lays the ingredients for what you need as a full spicebox in the first chapter, alphabetically from allspice to za’atar, plus a selection of herbs.

 Here is a taste of this delicious book.

-Excerpted from SPICEBOX KITCHEN: Eat Well and Be Healthy with Globally Inspired, Vegetable-Forward Recipes by Linda Shiue, MD.
-Copyright © 2021.
-Available from Hachette Go, an imprint of Hachette Book Group, Inc.
+Excerpted from "Spicebox Kitchen: Eat Well and Be Healthy with Globally Inspired, Vegetable-Forward Recipes" by Linda Shiue, MD, Hachette Go, an imprint of Hachette Book Group, Inc.

 Endive Leaves with Harissa Carrot Yogurt